puppetlabs/puppet-docs/source/pdk/1.0/pdk_testing.md

 {:.concept}
 ### Validating modules

-The validations included in PDK provide a basic check of the well-formedness of the module and syntax and style of the module's files.
+The validations included in PDK provide a basic check of the well-formedness of the module, and the syntax and style of the module's files.
 You do not need to write any tests for this validation.

 By default, the `pdk validate` command validates the module's metadata, Puppet code syntax and style, and Ruby code syntax and style.
 Optionally, PDK can autocorrect some common code style problems.
-You can also validate specific directories or files in the module, or validate only certain types of validation, such as metadata or Puppet code.
+You can customize it to validate specific directories or files in the module, or validate only certain types of validation, such as metadata or Puppet code.

-You can also send module validation output in either JUnit or text format to a file.
+You can send module validation output to a file in either JUnit or text format.
 You can specify multiple output formats and targets in the same command, as long as the targets are each unique.

 {:.task}
 ### Validate a module